slemire/slemire.github.io/_posts/2022-05-08-thm-writeup-couch.md

 ### 6. What is the path to list all databases in the web browser of the database management system?

-- Revisando en Google me encontré con la siguiente **url**, en la que se puede dar respuesta a esta pregunta -> <https://guide.couchdb.org/draft/tour.html>
+- Revisando en Google me encontré con la siguiente **url**, la que da respuesta a la pregunta -> <https://guide.couchdb.org/draft/tour.html>

 ![6](/assets/images/thm-writeup-couch/couch_allbd.png)